-If you've been wondering, "When do 2020 Olympic tickets do on sale?", wonder no more.
+If you've been wondering, "When do Tokyo 2020 Olympic tickets go on sale?", here's your answer.

-Tickets for the Tokyo 2020 Olympic Games, which will be celebrated in the Japanese capital from 24 July to 9 August, have now been released to international fans.
+Tickets for the next Games, which will be celebrated in the Japanese capital from 24 July to 9 August 2020, have now been released to international fans.

 Around 30 per cent of the expected 7.8 million Games tickets have been reserved for international spectators, with Tokyo 2020 organisers keen that the "vast majority" of tickets go to local fans.

 This first phase of international ticket sales is being run by Authorised Ticket Resellers, or ATRs.
 Each National Olympic Committee (NOC) has been assigned an ATR, and fans must purchase their tickets through the ATR in their nation of residence.

 Demand is expected to be high.
 Games organisers had to extend the ballot registration period for Japanese fans, with over 7.5 million registrations and more than 24 million hits received on the ticketing website.